OISTE/repository/OWGTMCPS.md

 ### 5.5.6  Archive collection system (internal or external)

-Archive collection is an internal task in the OGTM that cannot be outsourced to third parties.
+Archive collection is an internal task in the OWGTM that cannot be outsourced to third parties.

 The only exception are authorized Registration Authority points, which are allowed to archive information collected during the certificate life-cycle.
-In such case, this information must be kept securely, accessible only for authorized persons, and made available to any internal or external auditing entity mandated by OGTM.
+In such case, this information must be kept securely, accessible only for authorized persons, and made available to any internal or external auditing entity mandated by OWGTM.

 ### 5.5.7  Procedures to obtain and verify archive information